wangcser/CUDA_Test_Matrix_Mul/README.md

-# Image Convolution with CUDA
+# Matrix Multiple with CUDA in Python

 ## 00 environment set up

 if you just want to use numba to accelerate your code, you can just install the numba pkgs.
-But if you want to use high-api with numba in cuda, you need to install the cudatoolkit through
+But if you want to use high-api with numba in cuda, you need to install the cudatoolkit through ​
     conda install cudatoolkit

 then you can check you env. by

     from numba import cuda

     cuda.is_available() # return the GPU available for you.

 ## 01 Motivation